nodejs/node/GOVERNANCE.md

 * Contribution policy
 * GitHub repository hosting
 * Conduct guidelines
-* Maintaining the list of additional Collaborators
+* Maintaining the list of Collaborators

-The current list of TSC members can be found in
+The current list of TSC members is in
 [the project README](./README.md#current-project-team-members).

-The operations of the TSC are governed by the [TSC Charter][] as approved by the Node.js Foundation Board of Directors.
+The [TSC Charter][] governs the operations of the TSC.
+All changes to the Charter need approval by the Node.js Board of Directors.

 ### TSC Meetings